jurusix/project/README.md

 ## Build

 Run `npm run deploy` to build the PWA.
 The build artifacts will be stored in the `dist/pwa-template/` directory.

+## Build with the shell (SEO friendly)

+Run `npm run deploy-shell` to build the PWA with the shell.
+The build artifacts will be stored in the `dist/pwa-template/` directory.

 ## Demo